Anti-austerity movement in Spain: Political response

 The main political parties issued statements on 16 May 2011, following debate.
 On 15 May, the day of the first demonstration, almost every party was willing to be quoted on the situation.
 Jaime Mayor Oreja, Member of the European Parliament representing the Partido Popular, was critical of the alleged intention of activists to not cast ballots in the coming election.
 So was Spanish Socialist Workers' Party (PSOE) member and Minister of Public Works and Transport José Blanco.
 United Left had a positive view of the activists' demands.
 The United Left's political coordinator Cayo Lara defended the refusal of the activists to become a "lost generation" and criticized their removal from the Puerta del Sol on 16 May.
 Other politicians, such as PSOE's José Antonio Griñán, showed sympathy for the movement while insisting that abstaining from voting was not a solution.
 Esteban González Pons, general vicesecretary of the Partido Popular, linked the demonstrations to the "antisystem far left".

-Former prime minister Felipe González compared the movement, which he considered "an extraordinarily important phenomenon," with the Arab Spring, saying out that "in the Arab world they are demanding the right to vote while here they are saying that voting is pointless."
+Former prime minister Felipe González compared the movement, which he considered "an extraordinarily important phenomenon," with the Arab Spring, saying "in the Arab world they are demanding the right to vote while here they are saying that voting is pointless."